MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

    ![Screenshot showing Dynamics 365 Remote Assist on a mobile device, in the text chat, highlighting the attachment and image icons.](./media/filesicons.PNG)

-3. The technician does one of the following:
+2. The technician:

-    1. Selects the **Attachment** button to select files from the mobile device's file chooser or files app.
+    - Selects the **Attachment** button to select files from the mobile device's file chooser or files app.

        > [!Note]
        > For iOS, the technician sees the files app.
 On Android, the technician sees a file chooser or a menu to choose an app to use as the file chooser.

-    2. Selects the **Image** button to select images from the mobile device's photo gallery or files app.
+    - Selects the **Image** button to select images from the mobile device's photo gallery or files app.

        > [!Note]
        > For iOS, the technician sees the photos app.
 On Android, sees a photo gallery or a menu to choose an app to use as the picture chooser.